-The collected vintage shiny brites not only adorn the tree but the boxes are perfect for surrounding the tree container.
+The collected vintage shiny brites adorn the tree, and the boxes are perfect for surrounding the tree container.

 A combination of DIY projects and repurposed bottle brush trees are located on the shelf beside the tree.

-Below the shelf is a vintage sleigh holding more thrifted and DIY Christmas decor.
+Below the shelf is a vintage sleigh with more thrifted and DIY Christmas decor.

 I have used many Christmas Trees as part of my holiday decor.
 They come in all shapes and sizes.

-My desk holds a mini tree with 6 vintage clay ornaments inside a wooden hat box.
-Although there are only 6 of the clay ornaments, I can’t make myself mix them with any other ornaments.
+My desk holds a mini tree with six vintage clay ornaments inside a wooden hat box.
+Although there are only six clay ornaments, I can’t mix them with any other ornaments.
 LOL

-Keeping with the vintage, neutral theme, I filled an old encyclopedia box with 3 flocked mini Christmas trees for a simple coffee table vignette..
+Keeping with the vintage, neutral theme, I filled an old encyclopedia box with three flocked mini Christmas trees for a simple coffee table vignette.

 Industrial Farmhouse Christmas Banister

-This years garland challenge evolved into a simple DIY Snowflake and Brass Bells garland for the banister and industrial railings.
-See all the details here.
+This year’s garland challenge evolved into a simple DIY Snowflake and Brass Bells garland for the banister and industrial railings.

-A combination of thrift store and knitted stockings are hung on the staircase steps since we don’t have a mantel.
+A combination of thrift stores and knitted stockings are hung on the staircase steps since we don’t have a mantel.

-In addition, a small ceramic village from last years Target decor, adorn each step.
+In addition, a small ceramic village from last year’s Target decor adorns each step.